isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2073.md

 ### Description

 The high pressure rotating head features a nozzle that rotates and swivels with high flow rates at a high operating pressure.
 It can be fixed to various rotors and extensions to cater for cleaning different tanks/vessels.

-Time and manpower reliance can be reduced when using this equipment.
+Cost of equipment capped at $37,500 per unit

 ### Details of Solution